Last Updated: July 21, 2024

 Inequality of Opportunity

-Disparities in education, resource access, and social mobility can lead to substantial economic inequalities.
-For instance, unequal land distribution and high inflation can exacerbate income disparities, particularly in developing countries.
+Disparities in education, resource access, and social mobility can result in huge economic inequalities.
+For example: various types of inequality in land holdings, might encourage high inflation rates, and consequently cause income disparities in developing countries.

 Economic Policies